Sokrates1989/swarm-python-api-template/README.md

 rm secret.txt
 ```

+**Note**:
-**Note**: Redis password secret is optional for both configurations.
+- Redis password secret is optional for both configurations.
+- For external database setups, you don't need to create a database password secret (password is in `.env`), but you still need the Admin API key secret.

 ## Edit configuration